-Each and every click helps to create the best possible database of live mobile and fixed speed cameras for you.
+Each and every click helps to create the best possible database of safety locations, active trap sites and fixed speed cameras for you.

-You can use your sat nav or Waze at the same time if you like, but you can’t report traps on them when you are riding.
-TagAcam finally allows you to engage with the rest of the biking community in real time to share and verify speed traps.
+You can use your sat nav or Waze at the same time if you like, but you can’t report or verify hazards and mobile traps on them when you are riding.
+TagAcam finally allows you to engage with the rest of the biking community in real time.

 What about phone signal and data use?

 What happens if I go through a tunnel and lose GPS reception?